Should I Buy Pre Seasoned Cast Iron?

 How Do You Know When to Re-Season Cast Iron?

-When food starts sticking to the bottom of your iron even if you use a generous amount of oil while cooking.
-When drying your cast iron will look dull, and dry and the patina will not be shiny.
+When food starts sticking to the bottom of your iron, even if you use a generous amount of oil while cooking when drying, your cast iron will look dull and dry, and the patina will not be shiny.

 How Many Times Should I Season a Cast Iron Skillet?

-When you get new cast iron then again when you notice the iron looking dull or your food starts sticking to your cast iron.
+When you get new cast iron, then again, when you notice the iron looking dull or your food starts sticking to your cast iron.
 Extreme cases if you start to see rust growing on your iron.

 What Oil Is Best for Seasoning Cast Iron (Skillets, Grills, Dutch Ovens)?